Rosemary (wrestler): Storylines with Su Yung and Taya Valkyrie (2017–2021)

-Decay reunion (2021–present)
+Decay reunion (2021–2022); Knockouts Tag Team Title reigns (2021–2024)

-On the January 12, 2021 episode of Impact!, Crazzy Steve prevented Kaleb with a K from interfering in his former ally Rosemary's match against Tenille Dashwood, which allowed Rosemary to win the match, thus marking a reunion of Decay.
+On the January 12, 2021, episode of Impact!, Crazzy Steve prevented Kaleb with a K from interfering in his former ally Rosemary's match against Tenille Dashwood, which allowed Rosemary to win the match, thus marking a reunion of Decay.
 This led to Decay reuniting at the Hard To Kill pay-per-view and winning against Dashwood and Kaleb in an intergender tag team match.
 Black Taurus was introduced as the new member of Decay, where he teamed up with Rosemary and Steve at No Surrender as they faced Tenille Dashwood and XXXL (Acey Romero and Larry D) in a winning effort.
-Soon after Decay reunited, Rosemary began teaming with Havok apart of the group and they defeated Fire 'N Flava (Kiera Hogan and Tasha Steelz) at Slammiversary to win the Impact Knockouts Tag Team Championship.
+Soon after Decay reunited, Rosemary began teaming with Havok a part of the group and they defeated Fire 'N Flava (Kiera Hogan and Tasha Steelz) at Slammiversary to win the Impact Knockouts Tag Team Championship.
 On October 23, at Bound for Glory, Decay lost their titles to the debuting team of The IInspiration (Cassie Lee and Jessica McKay), ending their reign at 98 days.
 On January 8, 2022, at Hard to Kill, Rosemary participated in the inaugural Knockouts Ultimate X match, which was won by Steelz.
 At Slammiversary, Rosemary teamed with Taya Valkyrie to defeat The Influence (Madison Rayne and Tenille Dashwood) to win the Impact Knockouts World Tag Team Championship.
+On August 12, 2022, during the tapings of Impact!, Rosemary and Valkyrie lost the titles to VXT (Chelsea Green and Deonna Purrazzo).

+The Death Dollz (2022–2024)

+In the autumn of 2022, Rosemary with Havok and Valkyrie, naming themselves as The Death Dollz.
+On October 7, at Bound for Glory, Rosemary went with Jessicka and Valkyire who defeated VXT to win the Knockouts World Tag Team Championship.
+The 3 would defend their titles under the Freebird Rule.
+In their reign, The Death Dollz defended their title against many contenders, such as Savannah Evans & Tasha Steelz, & The Hex (Allysin Kay & Marti Belle).

+On February 26, 2023, during the tapings of Impact!, Rosemary with Taya Valkyrie defended the Knockouts World Tag Team Championship against The Coven (KiLynn King & Taylor Wilde) to which they lost, ending The Death Dollz's reign at 142 days.
+On April 16, at Rebellion, Havok & Rosemary challenged The Coven for their title, but were defeated.
+On May 25 show of Impact!, Rosemary returned to Impact Wrestling with her Courtney Rush persona and saved Jessicka from The Coven.
+Later in the show, it was revealed that The Death Dollz would face The Coven on the Countdown to Under Siege.
+On May 26, at Under Siege, The Death Dollz defeated The Coven in a non-title match.

+On January 13, 2024 at Hard To Kill, Rush & Jessicka reverted back to Rosemary and Havok as Decay.
+They both later defeated MK Ultra to win the TNA Knockouts World Tag Team Championship for a third time, only to lose it back to them a month later at No Surrender.